Squarespace to a headless CMS

 2

-Rebuild in code, migrate the data
+Rebuild in code, migrate the content

 3